-His original compositions have been performed all over the world.
+His original compositions have been performed by many artists throughout the world and can be heard on his CD, Direction.
 He has composed the theme to a series of podcasts produced by UTD titled “A Conversation With…”, scores for several video games, and the alma mater for Rogers Middle School in Prosper, Texas.
 In 2012 Healy released a CD consisting exclusively of his compositions titled, Direction.
-James Scott of minor7th.com said that the recording, “…is a triumph, offering the listener accessible compositions matched by immaculate performances.”
-He published the sheet music for several of the compositions from Direction with Joachim-Trekel of Hamburg, Germany in 2010 and has six publications with Les Productions d’OZ to date.
+James Scott of minor7th.com said that the recording “…is a triumph, offering the listener accessible compositions matched by immaculate performances.”
+He published the sheet music for several of the compositions from Direction with Joachim-Trekel of Hamburg, Germany in 2010 and has nine publications with Les Productions d’OZ to date.
 Eddie is a member of ASCAP.

-Andrea directs applied guitar studies at Lone Star College - North Harris, Guitar Arts Pre-Collegiate Studio in Houston and is a jazz consultant to Spring Texas School District.
-Student recognition includes classical performance awards in competitions through MTNA, Eastfield College, University of Texas/Dallas, the Brownsville Guitar Ensemble Festival, Houston Young Artist Concerts and the Guitar Foundation of America Ensemble Showcase.
-Jazz Students have been selected to Region Jazz Ensemble and showcased twice at Midwest Clinic.
+Cannon directs Guitar Arts Pre-Collegiate Studio in Houston and is a jazz consultant to Spring Texas School District.
+She formerly directed applied guitar studies at Lone Star College-North Harris County.
+Her students have received awards for classical performance in competitions through Music Teachers National Association, Eastfield College, University of Texas-Dallas, the Brownsville Guitar Ensemble Festival, Houston Young Artists Concerts and the Guitar Foundation of America Ensemble Showcase.
+Jazz students have been selected to Region Jazz Ensemble and showcased twice at Midwest Band and Orchestra Clinic.

-Andrea travels internationally as a clinician and performer in Europe, Central and South America as well as cities all around the US and Canada.
-She has articles published in the American Suzuki Journal, Soundboard and American Music Teacher.
-Andrea is Certified through the Music Teacher's National Association and is a Registered Teacher Trainer with the Suzuki Association.
+She travels internationally as a clinician and performer in Europe, Central and South America as well as cities throughout the USA and Canada.
+Cannon has been published in the American Suzuki Journal, Soundboard Magazine and American Music Teacher.
+She is certified through the Music Teachers National Association and is a Registered Teacher Trainer with the Suzuki Association.

-Andrea is humbled and proud that arts advocacy group Alarte of Guatemala City, Guatemala has created a Scholarship in her name.
+The arts advocacy group Alarte of Guatemala City, Guatemala has created a scholarship in her name.
 The first recipient of the 'Beca Andrea Cannon' is enjoying the benefits of a new guitar as well as expert Suzuki instruction.